counterpoint/betauserpoints/docs/source/api.rst

                            AltaUserPoints Developers API documentation

+## Introduction

-Introduction AltaUserPoints - API integration in a Third party component (advanced)This documentation is priorly dedicated to developers and anyone with a sufficient knowledge of PHP language and Joomla! components development.
-Licence: AltaUserPoints is released under license GNU/GPL License.
-Author: Bernard Gilly – Adrien Roussel - This project started as AltaUserPoints back in 2008.
+AltaUserPoints - API integration in a Third party component (advanced).
+This documentation is dedicated to developers and anyone with sufficient knowledge of the PHP language and Joomla 4 component development.
+Licence: AltaUserPoints is released under the GNU/GPL License.
+Author: Bernard Gilly – Adrien Roussel - Martin Brampton.
+This project started as AlphaUserPoints back in 2008.

 ## Plugin/Rule creation